ZTF SN Ia DR2: Colour standardisation of Type Ia Supernovae and its dependence on environment: Data

-Our final sample therefore contains \prov{920} SNe.
-In this sample, \prov{75\%} SNe have a redshift coming from host spectroscopic features with a typical precision greater that $\sigma_z\leq10^{-4}$.
-The remaining \prov{25\%} have a redshift coming from SN spectroscopic features.
-As detailed in \drpaper{Smith et al. (2024)}, these redshifts are unbiased and have a typical precision of $\sigma_z\leq3\times10^{-3}$.
+Our final sample therefore contained 938 SNe.
+In this sample, the redshift of 76\% SNe comes from the spectroscopic features of their hosts, mostly from the MOST Hosts DESI program \citep{MOST_Hosts}, with a typical precision greater that $\sigma_z\leq10^{-4}$.
+The redshift of the remaining 24\% comes from the spectroscopic features of the SN.
+As detailed in \cite{Smith_2024}, these redshifts are not biased and have a typical precision of $\sigma_z\leq3\times10^{-3}$.

-\subsection{Environmental cuts.}
+\subsection{Environmental cuts}

-To study SN~Ia environmental dependency, we use four optical photometric tracers made available as part of the SN Ia DR2: local (2-kpc radius) and global \texttt{PS1.g}-\texttt{PS1.z} colour \citep{Pan-STARRS} and local and global stellar mass (see details in \drpaper{Smith et al. 2024}).
-Both colours and photometric masses have been corrected for Milky Way extinction.
-When compared, the SNe~Ia are split in subsamples following these cuts: \begin{itemize} \item $(g-z)_\mathrm{local, global}^\mathrm{cut}=1$, which corresponds the gap in the colour distribution. \item $\log(M_\star/M_\odot)_\mathrm{global}^\mathrm{cut}=10$, as usual in the literature. \item $\log(M_\star/M_\odot)_\mathrm{local}^\mathrm{cut}=8.9$, the median of the local mass distribution. \end{itemize}
+To study the environmental dependence of SNe Ia, we used four optical photometric tracers made available as part of the SN Ia DR2: the local (2 kpc radius) and global \texttt{PS1.g}-\texttt{PS1.z} colour \citep[PS1: Pan-STARRS 1, ][]{Pan-STARRS} and local and global stellar mass, computed with the \texttt{HostPhot} package (\citealt{HOSTPHOT}; see details in \citealt{Smith_2024}).
+The colours and photometric masses were corrected for Milky Way extinction.
+When SNe are compared according to their environments, the SNe~Ia are split into two subsamples using one of the following cuts: \begin{itemize} \item $(g-z)_\mathrm{local, global}^\mathrm{cut}=1$, which corresponds to the gap in the colour distribution. \item $\log(M_\star/M_\odot)_\mathrm{global}^\mathrm{cut}=10$, as is commonly done in the literature. \item $\log(M_\star/M_\odot)_\mathrm{local}^\mathrm{cut}=8.9$, the median of the local mass distribution. \end{itemize}